 I first saw Montalcino from the seat of a bike grinding up the switchbacks from the valley below, on the road from Buonconvento.
 I don’t know about the rest of our group but I was sweating and dying.
 But when we got to the town and sat in a little park or open space along the edge of the centro storico, looking out over the valley, it was worth the grind.
 [You can read more about this trip in my Flying Solo post.]
 Unfortunately the trip was in 2000 before Shutterfly existed or before I knew it existed and all the pictures are in a physical album not online.
 I’m slowly scanning them into my computer, though, and here’s the view of the road and valley when we got to the top.

-Fortunately I’ve been back three times in the last 7 years and it’s just as beautiful as I remember from that first trip.
+Fortunately I’ve been back three times in the last 7 years and each time it’s been as beautiful as I remember from that first trip.
 Two of those times I’ve driven which I’ve written about in my Finding Italy post.
 Suffice it to say it’s challenging to find your way through the roundabouts and into the centro, then back to the parking area.
 But it’s extra challenging when you’re driving for the first time (2010) and coming from Rome.
-Even with maps and good directions from the owner of the B&B where we’ve stayed the last two trips—Palazzina Cesira—I had to abandon the car, and walk to a gelato shop where I got directions to the B&B. I’ve written about Palazzina Cesira in my post on favorite places to stay and one of the reasons is that Roberto, who owns it with his wife, is a terrific host and was still waiting up for us at 10:00 pm and helped us get settled and get our car to the parking area outside the centro.
+Even with maps and good directions from the owner of the B&B, Palazzina Cesira, I had to abandon the car, and walk to a gelato shop where I got directions to the B&B. I’ve written about Palazzina Cesira in my post on Where to Stay and one of the reasons is that Roberto, who owns it with his wife, is a terrific host and was still waiting up for us at 10:00 pm and helped us get settled and get our car to the parking area outside the centro.

 The photo at the left was taken looking down the main street of the centro.
 Our B&B was diagonally across from the enoteca.
 Talk about a great location!